 Enslaved by the dark lord

-but never dead
+dying but never dead

 The nine - Those of the Unlight"

-This song is filled with memorable riffs and tempo changes that prevent this from even
+This song is filled with memorable riffs and tempo changes that prevent this from

-a somber atmosphere found in many of the harmonies on this album.
+There is a somber atmosphere found in many of the harmonies on this album.

 "Wolves" carries the album forward with more dark, yet memorable, riffs.
 The production